samkit-jain/override-github-merge/README.md

 # Override GitHub Merge

 This repository demonstrates the use of a GitHub Actions workflow to override the merge options as provided by GitHub.
+Refer to the Medium article https://medium.com/@_samkitjain/override-githubs-merge-strategies-cea7eb789e23 to know more.

 ## Prerequisites

-1. Create a personal access token.
-If running within a private repository, provide it the necessary read-write access.
+1. Create a personal access token with the `public_repo` and `repo:status` permissions.
-2. Create a repository secret by the name `GH_TOKEN` and add the PAT created above as the value.
+2. Create a repository secret by the name `GH_TOKEN` and add the token created above as the value.

 ## How to use?